Title IX and Sexual Misconduct Policy: Discrimination, Harassment & Misconduct on the Basis of Sex

 Employee parties to a complaint under the Title IX policy do not have a right of appeal.

-Regency will not retaliate against any person for filing a good-faith complaint or for participating or assisting in good faith in an investigation of alleged sex discrimination, sexual harassment, or sexual assault under this policy.
+Regency will not retaliate against any person for filing a good-faith complaint or for participating or assisting in good faith in an investigation under this policy.
 An employee or student who retaliates will be subject to disciplinary action, up to and including termination from Regency.

 Any student or employee who feels that he or she has been subject to retaliation in violation of this policy should report the matter immediately to the Title IX Coordinator.

 The investigation of complaints under this policy will be overseen by the Title IX Coordinator.
-The Title IX Coordinator will not conduct investigations, assess credibility of witnesses, or make findings as to whether a violation of this policy has occurred.
+The Title IX Coordinator may investigate the complaint himself or herself or may designate a complaint manager or managers to do so.
+If the Title IX Coordinator designates a complaint manager, the Title IX Coordinator will not be the individual to conduct the investigation, assess the credibility of witnesses, or make findings as to whether a violation of this policy has occurred.
 Rather, his or her role will be to ensure that Regency’s Title IX policies and procedures are followed, in part by (i) seeking the complainant’s consent to conduct an investigation and disclose his or her name in connection with the complaint; (ii) guiding the complaint managers in order to facilitate and support their compliance with this policy; and (iii) ensuring that the outcome of each such complaint is appropriately communicated.
 More specifically, the Title IX Coordinator will: